wkumari/draft-vandergaast-edns-client-subnet/README.md

    configuration for maximum cacheable prefix length.
 Note that the additional and authority sections from a DNS response message are specifically excluded here.
 Any records from these sections MUST NOT be tied to a network.
-[Open issue: this conflicts a bit with draft- kumari-dnsop-multiple-responses, which wants to put data in the additional section that an authoritative nameserver that does ECS would probably want to tailor.]
 See more at Section 6.4.

    Records that are cached as /0 because of a query's SOURCE PREFIX- LENGTH of 0 MUST be distinguished from those that are cached as /0